Hi all, Today I welcome C.M. Keller. She's here to write about Removing the Scaffolding and to market her new book, Screwing Up Time.

 People watching

 Human observation cannot be underestimated.
-Conversations, interactions, reactions can trigger a new character that needs his/her story told.
+Conversations, interactions, reactions can

 I’m not talking plagiarism.
 But maybe you would have taken things a different way.
 This spark of inspiration can lead you down an original path.